-Visual Studio will create a new TestLeft MSTest project and add it to your solution:
+Visual Studio will create a new project and add it to your solution:

 To create TestLeft tests, you must have a reference to the SmartBear.TestLeft.dll library added to your Visual Studio project.
 The library is shipped with TestLeft and resides in the <TestLeft>\API\dotNET\ folder.

-Our project is based on the TestLeft MSTest project template and has the needed reference by default:
+The project for .NET Framework is based on the TestLeft MSTest project template and has the needed reference by default:

-If you create a project from scratch, add the reference manually.
+If you create a project for .NET Core, add the reference manually: